If you want to learn more about Bypass Shocks, AccuTune Offroad are he experts that can help you choose the best bypass shocks.

 Staggered Tubes

-Historically some tuners have preferred the staggered tube layout because each zone can be independently tuned without effecting the others.
-King PreRunner series bypass shocks come standard as a staggered layout.
+Historically, some tuners have favored staggered tube layouts because each zone can be tuned independently without influencing the others.
+This separation offers precise control over specific parts of the travel.
+King’s PreRunner Series bypass shocks come standard with a staggered tube configuration for this reason.

 Tube Diameters